Azure/GenAIOps/labs/bootstrapping.md

    - `.azdo/` for Azure DevOps pipelines
 3. Browse to your orchestrator endpoint URL (displayed by `azd provision`) and confirm it returns a “404 Not Found”—indicating the app is deployed and ready to accept requests.

-Congratulations—you’ve successfully bootstrapped a new GenAI project using the GPT-RAG orchestrator template!
+Congratulations—you've successfully bootstrapped a new GenAI project using the GPT-RAG orchestrator template!
 You’re now ready to move on to Lab 2: From Idea to Prototype.